 And there are some types of permanent life insurance where you can stop making premium payments and still enjoy the advantages of permanent coverage, such as 10 pay whole life insurance.
 That way you have an ever increasing death benefit and cash value account that you no longer have to make premium payments on.

 Another benefit of permanent life insurance is when you use it in conjunction with infinite banking.
-If you are not familiar with infinite banking please click the link but the basic premise is that your cash value in your policy acts as your own private banking system.
+If you are not familiar with the infinite banking concept please click the link but the basic premise is that your cash value in your policy acts as your own private banking system.
 You can grow your cash value and then use it to pay off debt, purchase other income producing assets, finance your friends and family, and pretty much anything else under the sun.

 And as you are practicing personal banking using your own cash value in your permanent life insurance policy, you are growing your cash value and death benefit as you pay back your loan, with interest.
 Once again, if you are not familiar with infinite banking, AKA cash flow banking, bank on yourself, or some of the other names it goes under, this concept is worth checking out.

 Tax benefits of Permanent Life Insurance

 Another pro associated with this type of coverage is that the tax code provides many benefits to permanent life insurance, AKA cash value life insurance.
 Among the benefits or incentives in the tax code are:

 Tax free death benefit: You death benefit passes income tax free to your beneficiary if your estate is below the current federal exemption level and you are not in a state that has an inheritance tax, AKA death tax.
 For those in one of the states with an inheritance tax you will need to know what the maximum current level for estates to not be taxed is.

 Tax deferred cash value growth: the cash value growth for permanent life insurance is tax deferred.
 The two ways you can be taxed are if you take out a life insurance loan and your policy lapses or if you withdraw from your policy an amount above your basis.